 Tender music surges in the background and Asta wails, realizing he is about to be supplanted by a human baby.
 It’s too cute.

 This movie was in production a bit longer than the two weeks spent on The Thin Man.
 It was shot between late September and the end of October 1936, and premiered less than two months later on Christmas Day.
 Quick turnaround!

 Audiences loved this film; it was MGM’s 5th highest grossing movie of the year, bringing in $3.1 million and costing only $673,000.
 Screenwriters Frances Goodrich and Albert Hackett were nominated for Best Screenplay, though the prize went to The Story of Louis Pasteur.

 Here’s the trailer–enjoy!
-For more, follow me on Twitter, tumblr, pinterest, and Facebook, and peruse Thoughts on The Thin Man, which includes an essay I wrote on the series’ music.
+For more, follow me on Twitter, tumblr, pinterest, Instagram, and Facebook, and peruse Thoughts on The Thin Man, which includes an essay I wrote on the series’ music.
+You can read about the third entry in the series, Another Thin Man (1939) here.
 And enjoy this four page ad from Motion Picture Daily!
 Cheers!

 You can buy a great collection of all six Thin Man films in The Complete Thin Man Collection!